huangc/ThaGA/README.md

 2. develop algorithm for identifying haplotypes of a target gene from 3kRGP
 3. repeat of Aim1 with developed algorithm for ThaRegGA.
 4. Application of ThaRegGA on finding Xa7 gene.

+## Workflow description:
+1. Blat of sample contigs (by SOAP-denovo assembly) against WG reference.

+## Workflow execution:
+1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`
+2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
+3. (Optional) Submit qsub script for whole genome variant calling on Mason: `sh x1-WGvarSNP`
+4. Submit qsub script for targeted on Mason: `qsub x2-WGindel`
+5. Find main outputs in *data/*.
+6. Cleanup files with `sh xcleanup`

 ## Sub-directories for workflow implementation:
 1. *prereq/*: prerequisite inputs such as retrieval and storage of TRegGA assembled contigs; retrieval and storage of reference genomes, preparation of BLAST+ database for reference genome.